LuisScoccola/shapediscover/README.md

 # ShapeDiscover

-Learn covers of data with geometric and topological optimization.
+Learn covers of data with geometric and topological optimization, for topological inference and visualization.

 See [[SLH, ICML25]](#1) for background on _cover learning_ and _topological inference_.